triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 flag.

-The SYCL HLS compilation flow does not support software emulation because of internal Xilinx issue https://jira.xilinx.com/browse/CR-1099885 But as SYCL allows also execution on a CPU device, it can replace the back-end software emulation.
+The SYCL HLS compilation flow does not support software emulation because of internal AMD/Xilinx issue https://jira.xilinx.com/browse/CR-1099885 But as SYCL allows also execution on a CPU device, it can replace the back-end software emulation.